Tshidycodes/Climate-Change-Impact-on-Agriculture/README.md

 # A Comparative Climate Adaptation Study between Nigeria and the United States
+Climate change and extreme weather events pose a threat to global food security, leading to unstable crop yields and massive financial losses in agricultural sectors across the world.
-This project is intended at comparing the impact of climate change on agricultural economies of Nigeria and the United States.
+This project compares the impact of climate change on agricultural economies of Nigeria and the United States.
+These are two countries that have contrasting economies and environmental contexts.

 ## Objective
 This project aims to: